hbrs-cse/Modellbildung-und-Simulation/CONTRIBUTING.md

 ## Initial Setup

-### Requirements

 I have tested this on Linux, though it should work on Windows and Mac as well.
-For Windows 10, working with the *Windows Linux Subsystem* works really well, so I suggest you install e.g. **Ubuntu 18.04** on your Windows machine.
+For Windows 10, working with the [Windows Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) works really well, so I suggest you install e.g. **Ubuntu 18.04** on your Windows machine.

-I suggest installing miniconda3.
+I suggest installing [miniconda3](https://docs.conda.io/en/latest/miniconda.html) via the provided bash script.
 It is a very good package manager that comes with Python and allows the creation of environments.
-This is not really necessary, but some of the commands below assume you have `conda` installed on your system.
+This is *not really* necessary, but some of the commands below assume you have `conda` installed on your system.

 #### Install prerequisites